 Where to stay: SENSIMAR Koh Samui Resort and Spa has a prime location right on the beach in Koh Samui.

-Check Prices for SENSIMAR - Adults Only Resort and Spa (The COAST Koh Samui from Nov 2019) in Ko Samui, Thailand
+Check Prices for The COAST Adults Only Resort and Spa - Koh Samui formerly Sensimar in Ko Samui, Thailand

 Don't Miss: Top Tours in Thailand